fangederos/thermo-scout/README.md

    ./ts
    ```

 The program will continuously display temperature readings in your terminal window.
 Use `Ctrl+C` to terminate the process.
-You can serve an integer as an argument to define the interval of display.
+You can provide an integer as an argument to define the interval of display.

 ### Logging Functionality